csebooks/java-programming/content.en/standard-library/jdbc/dao.md

     }
 ```

-But do you thibk it is good from performance perspextive ?!
-Remember every time you get new user uin java it tavels from one server  to another. why dont we pack them and send in single trip ?
+But do you think it is good from performance perspective ?!
+Remember every time you get new user in java it travels from one server to another. why dont we pack them and send in single trip ?